hpcleuven/VscDocumentation/source/leuven/genius_2_rocky.rst

 Impact on starting jobs on Genius and wICE
 ------------------------------------------
-In order to minimize the changes you need to make to your jobscripts, an appropriate module path (``$MODULEPATH``) will be set by default at the start of your job of the the migration of Genius to Rocky 8 OS.
-This new module path will now contain all toolchain versions, so all the modules, starting from 2018a on Genius and starting from 2021a on wICE.
-This is an important change!
 Previously the modulepath was set to a single toolchain, that would not change over time.
-You might have set a module path in your jobscripts to refer to newer toolchains.
-Module use/unuse should now only be needed in exceptional cases.
+But, instead of working with such a single default, unchanging, modulepath, refering to a single default toolchain (e.g. 2018a on Genius), a new approach is taken.
+After the migration, the partition-specific modules will be automatically exposed when a job starts on the compute node(s).

+In order to minimize the changes to your jobscripts, an appropriate module path (``$MODULEPATH``) is set by default at the start of your job.
+This new module path contains all toolchain versions specific to a partition.
+On Genius, all modelues since 2018a will be avaialbe, and on wICE, all modules starting from 2021a.

+As a result of this change, you do not need to do ``module use/unuse`` in your jobscripts.
+Such lines can be perfectly removed from your jobscript (unless you deal with an exceptional case).

 .. note::

    If you have set a module path explicitly in your jobscript, you can remove it from your jobscript or change it to the module path for Rocky 8.

 Using cluster modules
 ~~~~~~~~~~~~~~~~~~~~~

-Instead of working with a single default, unchanging, modulepath, refering to a single default toolchain, a new approach is taken.
 Each cluster partition will have a so called cluster module that sets the ``$MODULEPATH`` that is valid for the specific nodes in the cluster partition.
 The cluster module will detect the underlying CPU architecture and uses this for setting the path correctly.

 .. _check_available_software: